wazuh/wazuh-documentation/source/user-manual/registering/restful-api-registration.rst

   .. group-tab:: Linux/Unix host

-   1. Open a session in the Wazuh agent's host as a root user.
+   1. Open a terminal in the Wazuh agent's host as a ``root`` user.
 To add the Wazuh agent to the Wazuh manager and extract the registration key execute the API request replacing the values in the brackets:

     .. code-block:: console